Lenniott/gilgamesh_service_local/plan.md

 - Ensure proper error handling at each stage
 - Monitor memory usage with large media files
 - Consider adding request timeout configuration
+- Deployment: To make changes and deploy, update your code (or tests) locally, then build a Docker image (e.g. using a Dockerfile) and deploy that image (for example, via a CI/CD pipeline or a manual push to your registry).
+This ensures that your service is containerized and reproducible.

 ## Recent Changes
 1. Implemented `process_single_url` with UUID-based temp directories